harshalisingh/CS6240/README.md

-# CS6240
-Parallel Data Processing in MapReduce

-# Parellel Data Processing with MapReduce
+# CS6240 Parellel Data Processing with MapReduce
 Assignments and Project for CS6240

 ## A0 - Sequential Analysis.